Juliet879/Delani-studio/README.md

-# Portfolio
+# DELANI STUDIO
-#### This is a website project that gives the Akan name of users by inputed user's birthdate and gender, 19 July,2020.
+#### This is a website that gives detailed information of the website services we develop at Delani studio, 19 July,2020.
 #### By **Juliet Gisemba**

 ## Description